send3/send3turbo/README.md

 Hint: to pull changes merged by other contributors to your local fork, run:
 `git pull upstream main`

+Before installing packages or running the development server, make sure that your environment variables are set up properly by checking in with a member of the team.

-Install dev packages with yarn or node:
+Then, install dev packages with yarn or node:

 ```bash
 npm i